BAMresearch/probeye/docs/components.rst

 The first argument (here: "TestSeries_Aug12_2018") is a unique name of the experiment.
 The second argument states the name of the forward model this experiment refers to (here: "LinearModel").
 This name has to coincide with one of the forward models that have been added before the experiment is added.
 The third argument states the actual measurement data, i.e., the values that have been recorded by the experiment's sensors.
 Those values can be given as scalars (float, int) or as vectors in form of numpy arrays.
 Note however, that these arrays have to be one-dimensional and cannot be of higher dimension.

-There are several requirements that have to be met when adding an experiment to the inference problem.
+There are several requirements that have to be met when adding an experiment to the inverse problem.
 Those requirements are:

 - Experiments are added to the problem after all forward models have been added.
 - All experiments are added to the problem before the likelihood models are added.